Seán Patrick O'Malley: Early life

+As a subdeacon in 1968, he spent several months ministering with the Capuchins in the mountainous area around Utuado, Puerto Rico.
+After he was ordained a deacon, the Capuchins originally planned to send O'Malley to work in their missions on Easter Island, Chile; he even learned the local language, Rapa Nui, in preparation.
+However, before he could leave, the Archbishop of Washington asked O'Malley's provincial superior to keep him in Washington to work with an influx of thousands of Central American refugees.

 Priesthood

-O'Malley was ordained a priest for the Order of Friars on August 29, 1970, at age 26, by Auxiliary Bishop John McDowell.
-After his ordination, O'Malley graduated from Catholic University with a master's degree in religious education and a Ph.D. in Spanish and Portuguese literature.
-He served as a professor at Catholic University from 1969 to 1973.
+O'Malley was ordained a priest for the Capuchins at St. Augustine Church in Pittsburgh on August 29, 1970, at age 26, by Auxiliary Bishop John McDowell.
+After his ordination, O'Malley graduated from CUA with a master's degree in religious education and a Ph.D. in Spanish and Portuguese literature.
+He served as a professor at CUA from 1969 to 1973.

-In 1973, O'Malley was asked to minister to Latinos at the Spanish Catholic Center in Washington, D.C.
+After finishing at CUA, the Capuchins asked O'Malley to minister to Latinos at the Spanish Catholic Center in Washington, D.C.
 He opened a Spanish bookstore there and founded El Pregonero, the first Spanish language newspaper in the area.
+O'Malley reports that he says his daily prayers in Spanish.

 In 1978, Cardinal William Baum appointed O'Malley as episcopal vicar for the Portuguese, Hispanic, and Haitian communities in the Archdiocese of Washington.
-He also became executive director of the archdiocesan Office of Social Ministry.
-He says his daily prayers in Spanish.
+Baum also appointed him as executive director of the archdiocesan Office of Social Ministry.

+O'Malley later called his time in Washington an "uplifting experience and indeed a privilege and honeymoon of my priesthood”.
+He said that it led him to develop a lifelong commitment to social justice and the care of new immigrants.